-Many of the small native rodents are experts at existing in low numbers in dry times - erupting in their hundreds and thousands when rain brings flushes of new growth and seeds.
+Many of our small native rodents are experts at existing in low numbers in dry times - erupting in their hundreds and thousands when rain brings flushes of new growth and seeds.
 Other species sit out the dry times by lying dormant.
 Desert Trilling Frogs bury themselves beneath the surface.
-They shut their bodies down, sometimes for years at a time, only emerging when rain penetrates deep into the soil to wake them up.
-Shield Shrimps The eggs of these prehistoric looking crustaceans and their cousins Brine Shrimps lie dormant in dry mud for years.
+They shut their bodies down sometimes for years at a time, only emerging when rain penetrates deep into the soil to wake them up.
+SHIELD SHRIMPS The eggs of these prehistoric looking crustaceans and their cousins Brine Shrimps lie dormant in dry mud for years.

-Inland Taipan It's a good idea to keep away from this one.
+INLAND TAIPAN It's a good idea to keep away from this one.
 It is the most venomous of any land snake on earth; fortunately it is shy and placid unless provoked.

-The Dusky and Fawn Hopping Mice are regarded as rare species but they can be present in big numbers after good rains.
+THE DUSKY AND FAWN HOPPING MICE are regarded as rare species but they can be present in big numbers after good rains.
 The Dusky Hopping Mouse prefers sandy country and the Fawn Hopping Mouse the open gibber plains.
 Both live in burrow complexes in a family group and emerge at night to feed on seeds, shoots and small insects.
-Flock Pigeon These nomadic birds can turn up in flocks of dozens when grasses appear after good rains.
-Woma Python These non-venomous snakes grow to over 2m long and live for many years (possibly decades).
+WOMA PYTHON These non-venomous snakes grow to over 2m long and live for many years (possibly decades).
 They are mostly nocturnal - hunting lizards, other snakes and small mammals.
 They have declined in recent years and little is known about their lives.

-Grey Falcon This rare and elusive raptor species feeds mainly on other birds, including parrot and pigeon species.
+GREY FALCON This rare and elusive raptor species feeds mainly on other birds, including parrot and pigeon species.
 It can often be seen near wooded watercourses where it perches high in the branches.
-Cooper Creek Catfish One species of fish in the region, the Cooper Creek Catfish, is considered to be very rare and under threat, because it is found only in the large permanent waterholes of the Cooper Creek catchment.
-RIVERS AND WETLANDS The mighty Cooper Creek After floods, the waters of the Cooper Creek meander for hundreds of kilometres across Queensland in a multitude of channels before coming together in a single deep channel between rocky slopes about 60km from Innamincka.
+COOPER CREEK CATFISH One species of fish in the region, the Cooper Creek Catfish, is considered to be very rare and even under threat, because it is found only in the large permanent waterholes of the Cooper Creek catchment.
+OUR RIVERS AND WETLANDS THE MIGHTY COOPER CREEK After floods, the waters of the Cooper Creek meander for hundreds of kilometres across Queensland in a multitude of channels before coming together in a single deep channel between rocky slopes about 60km from Innamincka.
 From Innamincka the Cooper Creek once again spreads out into Coongie Lakes then continues its path through a complex myriad of lakes and waterholes, crossing the Birdsville Track, until finally reaching Lake Eyre.
 Floods of the magnitude to fill or partly fill the Cooper catchment are rare.
 When they occur the results are astounding.
 Freshwater lakes like the enormous Lake Hope on Mulka Station come alive with native fish and migratory bird species.
-Coongie Lake Not all lakes out here are salty or dry.
+GOONGIE LAKE Not all lakes out here are salty or dry.
 Malkumba-Coongie Lakes National Park is a series of shallow freshwater lakes that are abundant in water birds, frogs, fish and much more.
 More than 350 species of plant life provide rich habitat for a great variety of fauna.
 They are part of the Cooper Creek catchment that, with its ephemeral and semi permanent fresh water wetland habitats and wildlife, is so significant it has been listed as a Ramsar Wetland of International Importance.
 These lakes last a long time and thus provide an important refuge for migrating birds, some having travelled from Russia and China.
 Give yourself time to experience the magic of Coongie Lakes - you will be well rewarded.
 This area is for 4WD vehicles only.
 Camping and canoeing are permitted - but fishing and fires are not.